 Centenary College offers financial aid to help students meet their educational expenses.
 Centenary’s program is supported by Federal and State funds, as well as by the College’s own resources.

-At Centenary most assistance is awarded on the basis of financial need, but significant amounts are awarded on the basis of scholarship, leadership, athletic ability, talent, or career plans.
-Application for financial aid should be made through the Office of Financial Aid, whose primary objective is to arrange for a grant, scholarship, loan, or employment, or a combination of these for which a student is eligible.
-Applicants for aid based on financial need must submit the Free Application for Federal Student Aid (FAFSA) to determine the assistance for which the student is eligible.
-Appropriate forms may be obtained from high school guidance offices or from the financial aid office at any college or university.
+At Centenary most assistance is awarded on the basis of scholarship and talent, but significant amounts are awarded on the basis of financial need.
+Application for scholarship begins with the admission application.
+The primary objective of the Office of Financial Aid, is to arrange for a grant, scholarship, loan, or employment, or a combination of these for which a student is eligible.
+Applicants should also submit the Free Application for Federal Student Aid (FAFSA) to determine the assistance for which the student is eligible.
+Centenary scholarships and grants are reserved for full-time students only.

-Through generous gifts by friends of the College, a number of scholarships have been established.
-Although these funds are applied in accordance with the terms of each gift, some general policies may be noted.
+Through generous gifts by friends of the College, a number of scholarships have been established and these funds are applied in accordance with the terms of each gift.
 Four-year academic scholarships are automatically renewed each year if the student has maintained the required grade point average.
 Other scholarships are awarded for one year but may be renewed if the student reapplies and continues to meet the specific guidelines.

 Satisfactory academic progress is required to maintain eligibility for all aid programs.
 See the next section for the Satisfactory Academic Progress Guidelines.

 Aid based upon financial need may not be awarded in excess of the amount the student needs for education expenses.
 No Centenary scholarship or grant, or combination of grants which includes one from Centenary, can exceed the comprehensive costs for resident students.
-Normally, none will exceed tuition and fees for a commuting student.
-If a student's need is greater than these limits, the need may be met with a loan or work award.
+Normally, none will exceed tuition and fees.
+If a student’s need is greater than these limits, the need may be met with a loan or work award.

 The person designated by Centenary to provide financial information to students is the Director of Financial Aid.
 The Financial Aid Office is located in Hamilton Hall, Room 132.
 Office hours are 8:00 to 4:30 Monday thru Friday.
 Appointments are suggested but not required.
 The telephone number is (318) 869-5137 or 1-800-234-4448.